Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Related works

-\paragraph{Positioning of this work} In summary, prior studies have adapted BERT-style text encoders for medical CLIP frameworks, but these models still lack strong clinical alignment and rely heavily on recall-based evaluation.
-Furthermore, much of the training data in earlier work comes from curated public corpora, whereas real-world private reports are noisier, abbreviated, or restricted to shorter sections.
-Our work addresses these gaps by adapting LLM-based encoders for clinical text, integrating them into a multimodal framework, and evaluating at scale using clinically oriented metrics.
+In summary, prior studies have primarily adapted BERT-style text encoders for medical CLIP frameworks, but these models still lack strong clinical alignment and rely heavily on recall-based evaluation.
+Moreover, most existing work has been trained on curated public corpora, whereas real-world private reports are substantially noisier, abbreviated, and often restricted to shorter sections such as \emph{Impression} notes.

+Our work addresses these limitations through \emph{LLM2VEC4CXR} and \emph{LLM2CLIP4CXR}, which leverage LLM encoders to capture richer clinical semantics and enable more robust image-text alignment.
+Together, they advance medical vision-language pretraining by improving cross-dataset generalization and enhancing the clinical relevance of retrieval performance.